wp-plugins/translation-detector/readme.txt

 1. Upload and activate the plugin (or install it through the WP admin console)
 2. Click on the "Translation detector" settings link
-3. Choose your color and text
+3. Choose your text, colors and post type to display the banner

 == Screenshots ==

-1. Plugin render with one translation available
+1. Plugin render with only one translation available
 2. Plugin render with multiple translations available
 3. Settings page
 4. Polylang settings to translate text

 == Changelog ==

+= 1.2 =
+* Delete link to the unpublished content

 = 1.1 =
-* Add new feature to select on which post type is displayed the headband
+* Add new feature to select on which post type is displayed the banner

 = 1.0 =
 * First release.